-Aside from being the very first museum in the Netherlands, Teyler’s Museum was the third museum in Europe, following in the footsteps of the Oxford Ashmolean and the British Museum.
-It was once a living theater; a place to discuss, with colleagues, the inventions of the times, to hear speakers and to chew over the discoveries of science and art, as well as a laboratory for experiments and demonstrations.
-Today we can peer into the past through the collection of microscopes and telescopes, Newtonian measuring equipment, fossils, rocks and gems and, of course, paintings, drawings, etches and sketches, or visit its library with its Travel and Important Documents such as the Diderot Encyclopedia (the first in Europe), James Cooks’ travel journals, Darwin’s scribbles and the works of others of world-renown.
+Aside from being the very first museum in the Netherlands, Teyler’s Museum was the third museum to be made in Europe!
+It followed in the footsteps of the Oxford Ashmolean and the British Museum.
+It was once a living theater in which colleagues discussed the inventions of the times.
+They would listen to speakers and chew over the discoveries of science and art.
+Experiments and demonstrations would take place in the laboratory as well.
+Today, we can peer into the past through the museum’s collection of:

 Spaarne 16, Haarlem

 BIESBOSCH NATIONAL PARK

 Situated near Dordrecht, this park is made up of 7,000 hectares of winding gullies, deep creeks and fields of rushes.
 It was created in 1421 when the St. Elizabeth flood washed away 16 villages and turned a prosperous agricultural region into a freshwater tidal area.
 Today, visitors can explore the park on foot or by boat, and observe a unique range of plants, animals and birds.

 Laren lies near Hilversum in the province of North Holland.
 It became fashionable with painters in the 1870s, notably those of the Impressionist Hague School.
 The Singers were an American couple who moved to Laren in 1901.
 They collected the paintings of visiting artists, and this delightful museum is based on their collection.
 It is situated in the residential area of a very chic town, which is also home to some upscale local shops.

 Oude Drift 1, Laren